Under pressure on U.S. jobs, Ford tries new gambit with Trump

 The Mexico plans remain in place, despite the fact that Trump vowed on the campaign trail to stop Ford opening a new plant in that country and promised to slap 35 percent tariffs on any Ford vehicles made there.

-Ford went further this month, announcing on Election Day a new $195 million investment in India, where it will add 3,000 new jobs in a facility to build its new EcoSport SUV.
-Ford said this week it would import cars made there to the United States.
+Ford went further this month, announcing on Election Day a new $195 million investment in India to add 3,000 jobs over the next five years in a technology and business center in Chennai.
+Ford said this week it would import its Ford EcoSport built in India to the United States.
 Trump has not made any public comment on that plan.

 On Thursday, Ford said it had been reviewing where to build the Lincoln MKC, just one vehicle built at the Louisville assembly plant, but had decided to keep it in Kentucky.